wuqui/methling241/pages/10 – Analysing data.md

 			- **Definition**: Inferential statistics use a random sample of data taken from a population to describe and make inferences about the population.
 Inferential statistics are valuable when it is not convenient or possible to examine each member of an entire population.
 			- **Example**: From the same linguistics study, we might use inferential statistics to test hypotheses or make predictions.
 For instance, we might want to know if there's a significant difference between the number of requests made by males and females.
 We would use the data from our sample to infer something about the population.
 			- **Interpretation**: Inferential statistics make inferences and predictions about a population based on a sample of data taken from the population in question.
-			- **Excel**: Inferential statistics can be performed in Excel using tools in the Data Analysis add-in, such as t-Tests, ANOVA, regression analysis, and more.
+			- [[Microsoft Excel]]: Inferential statistics can be performed in Excel using tools in the Data Analysis add-in, such as t-Tests, ANOVA, regression analysis, and more.
 	- normal distribution and standard deviation collapsed:: true
 		- ![](../assets/image_1659000194146_0.png)